 * Over the years, she has addressed and actively participated in several regional and international meetings and conferences, such as the United Nations Third and Fourth Biennial Meeting of States, the UN Commission on The Status of Women, the General Assembly Interactive Hearings with Non-Governmental organizations, Civil society organizations and the Private sector, and the UN First Committee on Disarmament and International Security.

-* In 2005, she began engaging in different ways to create momentum in favour of a UN resolution on a strong and an effective Arms Trade Treaty (ATT) to prevent the illicit trade in small arms and light weapons that might be used for acts of genocide, crimes against humanity, or terrorism.
+* From 2005 on, she was engaged in different ways to create momentum in favour of a UN resolution on a strong and an effective Arms Trade Treaty (ATT) to prevent the illicit trade in small arms and light weapons that might be used for acts of genocide, crimes against humanity, or terrorism.
 In June 2006, she co-chaired the first regional conference on ATT held in Cairo at the Pyramisa Hotel.
 In addition, she was part of a delegation of high-profile NGO-diplomats handpicked by Amnesty International to meet with diplomats and policy-makers at the Egyptian Ministry of Foreign Affairs and the Egyptian Parliament.
-In the following years, she attended the meetings of the First Committee of the General Assembly on issues of security and disarmament, and the Third Committee of the General Assembly on human rights issues, as well as the Biennial Meetings of States on issues of small arms and light weapons.
+In the following years, she attended the meetings of the First Committee of the General Assembly on issues of security and disarmament, the ATT Group of Governmental Experts, the Third Committee of the General Assembly on human rights issues, as well as the Biennial Meetings of States on issues of small arms and light weapons.
 Her lobbying and advocacy are said to have influenced the opinions expressed and the votes of Member States in 2006, 2008, and 2013.
 Her ultimate goal was reached in April 2013 when UN General Assembly adopted the historic ATT to control the trade in conventional arms worth $70 billion annually, voting it through by 154 votes to three (Syria, Iran and North Korea), with 23 abstentions (e.g., Russia, China and Cuba).

 * She has additionally taken part in lobbying for the adoption of a resolution exclusively dedicated to illicit transfer, destabilising accumulation and misuse of small arms and light weapons around the world.
 Consequently, at its 7036th meeting held on 26 September 2013, the United Nations Security Council adopted Resolution 2117 (2013) Dedicated to Question of Small Arms and Light Weapons.
-This ground-breaking resolution has relied on recommendations and language promoted by human rights defenders and peace-advocates like Dr. Akrawi, who for a number of years has been engaged in discussions with government delegations, UN agencies and other stakeholders.
+This ground-breaking resolution has relied on recommendations and language promoted by human rights defenders and peace-advocates like Widad, who for many years has been involved in discussions with government delegations, UN agencies and other stakeholders.

-* Dr. Akrawi has initiated numerous peace projects or urgent actions attempting to address (armed) conflicts and reduce racial, religious or ethnic tensions in the MENA region countries, including Iraq, Turkey, Iran, Bahrain, Egypt, Morocco, Syria, Lebanon, Libya, Tunisia, Israel and Palestine.
+* She has initiated numerous peace projects or urgent actions attempting to address (armed) conflicts and reduce racial, religious or ethnic tensions in the MENA region countries.

-* She has held numerous leadership positions in national and international organizations, including Executive Board member of Amnesty International Denmark, ambassador of Amnesty International’s “Stop Torture” campaign, and member of Vestby Expert Panel on approaches to socio-cultural constructivism.
+* She has held numerous leadership positions in national and international organisations, including Executive Board member of Amnesty International Denmark and ambassador of Amnesty International’s “Stop Torture” campaign.